quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~

 Frame-related events omit information that is available in the `packet_received`
-or `packet_created` event.
+or `packet_sent` event.
 For instance, the packet encryption level.
 For use
 cases that require such information, the packet events are preferable.

 Frame-related events make it possible to log, in extensions, information that is